 How effective is this mini-meadow in a narrow windowbox!
-While all of these will outgrow the container and need to be moved, this colorful combo of coral bells andornamental grassesprovides a kinetic snapshot of all things autumn.
+All of these will outgrow the container and need to be moved.
+However, this colorful combo of coral bells and ornamental grasses provides a kinetic snapshot of all things autumn.

 Build On What You Have

-Topiary, such as thesejunipers, are so worthy of the investment as they look good year round, and provide a foil for all kinds of billowing plants tucked under them.
+Topiary, such as these junipers, are so worthy of the investment.
+They look good year round, and provide a foil for all kinds of billowing plants tucked under them.
 Grasses, vines, crotons, ivies, you name it and it’ll probably look good here.